The left-to-right minima basis of the group algebra of the symmetric group (updated version): A poset-indexed filtration of the group algebra

 \begin{proof} Right \(\mathcal A\)-stability is immediate from the definition.
 Left-stability follows from Solomon's formula \eqref{eq.solmac}: for any \(\alpha\in\Comp_n\) the product \(\mathbf{B}_\alpha\mathbf{B}_\beta\) is a linear combination of \(\mathbf{B}_\gamma\) with \(\gamma\) refining \(\beta\); by Lemma~\ref{prop.Rbeta.sub} each such \(\mathbf{B}_\gamma\) generates a right ideal contained in \(\mathcal R_\beta\).
 Therefore \(\mathbf{B}_\alpha\mathcal R_\beta\subseteq\mathcal R_\beta\) for all \(\alpha\), whence \(\Sigma_n\cdot\mathcal R_\beta\subseteq\mathcal R_\beta\). \end{proof} We look at the quotient spaces

-where the sum runs over compositions \(\alpha\) strictly finer than \(\beta\), or, equivalently, over compositions \(\alpha\) satisfying \(\widetilde{\alpha} \prec_\pi \widetilde{\beta}\) (the latter sum has more addends than the former, but Lemma~\ref{prop.Rbeta.sym} shows that these extra summands merely duplicate existing summands).
+where the sum runs over compositions \(\alpha\) strictly finer than \(\beta\), or, equivalently, over compositions \(\alpha\) satisfying \(\widetilde{\alpha} \prec_\pi \widetilde{\beta}\) (the latter sum has more addends than the former, but Lemma~\ref{prop.Rbeta.sym} shows that these extra addends merely duplicate existing addends).
 Left multiplication by \(\mathbf{B}_\alpha\) acts on these quotient spaces by scalar multiplication: